jsouza181/elevator/README.md

 ### Known Bugs ###

 - Fraction values do not update correctly, which causes the elevator to accept more weight, and units than allowed (rarely)
-- When elevator is stopped, all passengers are deallocated.
+- When elevator is stopped, all passengers waiting on a floor are deallocated.
 This might not be a wanted 'feature'